hA0oooooo/WeChat_QR_Scanning_Attendance_System/README.md

-# Database-Project
+# Database Project
-to be continued
+to be continued...